felimomo/Walleye-Revised-Paper/fisheries.md

 *Yield utility ({ref}`fig:policies`, left column)*.
 In this scenario we observe a wide variety of policy shapes ({ref}`fig:policies`) leading to very similar episode utility distributions ({ref}`fig:rewards`, {ref}`tab:rew-table`).
-Moreover, in {ref}`fig:eps-um1` we observe that these different policies indeed lead to quite different dynamical patterns for the fishing mortality.
+Moreover, in {ref}`fig:eps-um1` we observe that these different policies indeed lead to quite different dynamical patterns for the exploitation rate.
 Our results suggest that there is a wide variety of control strategies available to a manager that lead to essentially equal behavior in long-term yield.
 For example we observe may contrast the pulsed-fishing behavior of 2RL with FMSY, with the other policies' behavior lying somewhere in the spectrum between these two extremes.
 Thus, it appears that other performance criteria should be used in addition to yield for the harvest control problem in this scenario.